Tyrrrz/route-descriptor/README.md

 const href = home(); // '/home'
 ```

-A descriptor for a static route is effectively a glorified constant and is only useful in combination with dynamic routes.

-### Dynamic route (with parameters)
+### Describing a dynamic route

-A dynamic route can have different URLs depending on the input parameters.
+Dynamic routes can resolve to different URLs depending on the specified parameters.
-In order to create a descriptor for a dynamic route, call `route(...)` with a path template and specify the type that encapsulates the parameters it accepts:
+In order to create a descriptor for a dynamic route, call `route(...)` with a path template and a generic argument that defines the parameters it can accept:

 ```ts
 import { route } from 'route-descriptor';